emcog/mindfulness-connected/MBOE.md

 ## How is it delivered?
 The MBOE programme runs over six weeks.
 Classes come together each week for an hour and a quarter.
-Building relationships and meditating with peers during the programme plays and important role in brining teams together.
+Building relationships and meditating with peers during the programme plays and important role in bringing teams together.

 The programme can also be provided as a on-day team-building workshop.
 For benefits comparable to the six-week format this day can be followed by individual and/or group meditation practice listening to recordings.

-All our programmes are supported by our [book][1] which includes links to guided meditations and clear explanations of the what, why and how of 'social mindfulness'.
+All our programmes are supported by our [book][1], which includes links to guided meditations and clear explanations of the what, why and how of 'social mindfulness'.

 {% include image.html
 	src="/assets/images/images/team-2.jpg"